 The proud French name laveaux was formed in Brittany

-when the family resided in a valley.
-The name laveaux is derived from the Old French word vallee, which means valley.
+(French: Bretagne) when the family resided in a valley.
+The name laveaux is derived from the French word "vallée," which means "valley."

 Early Origins of the laveaux family